cslant/laravel-generator-advanced/README.md

-# Welcome to Laravel Generator by TanHongIT
+# Welcome to Laravel Generator

 This package is used to generate models, controllers, views, routes, migrations, seeders, factories, requests, and more for Laravel.